BrianENguyen/blog.brianenguyen.com/content/blog/june-2024-workout-update.md

 ## Being Stronger

 I am still currently lifting 20-lb dumbells and I can feel them being easier to use.
+Out of curiosity, I once tried to lift 15-lb dumbbells to get a sense of how much progress I've made, and they were so easy.
+I had a sense of

-I once tried to lift 15-lb dumbbells, which are what I have been using for many months, and they felt so easy.
+what I have been using for many months, and they felt so easy.
 I felt proud that I am being stronger.